 Admission to the University

-The student is responsible for securing affiliation with the Tampere University.
-Degree student applicants must apply for admission to the Tampere University in accordance with the university application procedure.
+The student is responsible for securing affiliation with Tampere University.
+Degree student applicants must apply for admission to Tampere University in accordance with the university application procedure.
 Please see the instructions on how to apply for admission at the Tampere University website.
-Please see Fulbright application affiliation instructions and submission deadline on the Affiliation section on the U.S Student Program website.
+Please see the Fulbright application affiliation instructions and submission deadline in the Affiliation section on the U.S. Student Program website.

 Please see the Grant Application Timeline on the Fulbright U.S. Student Program website under the heading Grant Timeline.